ThomasMertes/seed7/src/read_me.txt

                     for a base of zero (0.0 or -0.0) and a negative exponent.

+  POW_OF_NEGATIVE_OKAY: TRUE, when the pow() function works
+                        correct, when the base is negative.

   POW_OF_ONE_OKAY: TRUE, when the pow() function always returns
                    1.0 when the base is 1.0 (Even for an exponent of NaN).